-If you live in eastern Australia, chances are you're pretty familiar with this little troublemaker, the Noisy Miner.
+If you live in eastern Australia, chances are you're pretty familiar with the Noisy Miner.
 These birds can be raucous neighbours, but also helpful in your garden if they're given the chance.

-As their name suggests, these troublemakers have a very loud call that sounds like a repetitive 'pwee, pwee, pwee'.
-When they want to warn others about possible dangers, their calls become even louder and higher pitched, creating quite a ruckus.
-While sometimes annoying for us, these guys are great little communicators and can quickly convey important information to the whole group, such as "Look out!
-A cat is coming!"
+They have a very loud call that sounds like a repetitive 'pwee, pwee, pwee'.
+When they want to warn other birds about possible dangers, their calls become even louder and higher pitched, creating quite a ruckus.
+While sometimes annoying for us, these guys are great little communicators and can quickly convey important information to the whole group.

 Noisy Miners have big appetites and will eat all sorts of food.
 While they are technically a type of honeyeater and love to eat nectar, they will also eat insects, frogs, lizards, seeds, fruit, and just about anything else.
 Their ability to eat so many different food sources may explain why they like living close to us in built up areas.

-Spikey bushes are great for deterring Miners and other aggressive birds and animals, while sheltering little buddies.
-Click here to find out some more great tips for encouraging small birds.
+Spiky bushes are great for deterring Miners and other aggressive birds and animals, while sheltering little buddies.

 Noisy Miners are often confused with the Common or Indian Myna.
 The Noisy Miner is predominantly grey, and is a native to Australia.
 The Common Myna is a brown bird of about the same size, with a black head, and is an introduced species.
-Increasing the amount of dense understory plantings in your backyard will discourage both kinds of these noisy birds and provide better habitat smaller native birds.
-Click to watch a video about creating habitat to encourage small birds.
+Increasing the amount of dense understory plantings in your backyard will discourage both kinds of these noisy birds and provide better habitat for smaller native birds.

 The Noisy Miner is a very communal, family orientated bird.
-The mother and father take turns rearing the chicks and very unusually, they get a lot of help from other males in their group.
-The chicks are spoilt rotten by their families sometimes getting up to 50 visits to the nest in one hour
+The parents take turns rearing the chicks and very unusually, they get a lot of help from other males in their group.
+The chicks are given a lot of attention by their families, sometimes getting up to 50 visits to the nest in one hour.